-11.3.2.4 LANDSCAPING CONFLICTS
+11.3.2 LANDSCAPING CONFLICTS

-Snow Storage Plans must include some basic details from the Landscaping Plans, most notably the location of existing and/or proposed trees and shrubs.
-Areas where new plantings exist shall not be used for snow storage as the pushing and shoving of snow often damages or kills new trees and shrubs.
+Areas where new plantings exist should not be used for snow storage as the pushing and shoving of snow often damages or kills new trees and shrubs.
 Also, the snow piles can contain high amounts of salt which will also harm landscaping.

-11.3.2.5 DRAINAGE
+11.3.3 DRAINAGE